Synthetixio/SIPs/SIPS/sip-71.md

 * Allow market creators to disable bid withdrawals at market creation
 * Emit bid events for the initial capital at market creation
 * Fix a bug that prevents creators from exercising their options before expiry under certain circumstances

+As of the [Antares](https://github.com/Synthetixio/synthetix/releases/tag/v2.25.0) release, all but the first of these has been implemented.
+Removing the pool fee charge for creators is slated to be included in the next release.

 ## Motivation